Skip to content

 Cate validates the credentials by connecting to your Jira instance before saving.

-To rotate a token:
+To rotate a credential:

 Cate uses the new credentials immediately on the next API call — no restart required.